Eboni Wimbush

 President & CEO

 Eboni Wimbush is the President & CEO of the Airport Minority Advisory Council (AMAC).
 In this role, Eboni continues AMAC's nearly 40-year rich history and legacy of advancing equitable opportunities and maximum participation for minorities and women throughout the aviation and aerospace industries.
-She provides strategic leadership, oversees the national office, collaborates with committee chairs, and strengthens relationships with AMAC's industry partners, advocacy organizations, local, state and federal governments, among other key stakeholders.
+She provides strategic leadership, oversees the national office, collaborates with committee chairs, and strengthens relationships with AMAC's industry partners, advocacy organizations, and local, state and federal governments, among other key stakeholders.
+She currently serves on the Equity in Infrastructure Project Advisory Council and the U.S. Department of Transportation Advisory Committee on Transportation Equity.

 Eboni holds a Bachelor of Science in Business Administration with a concentration in Management from Embry Riddle Aeronautical University.
-She resides in Alexandria, Virginia and is an active member of Alfred Street Baptist Church, where she serves as the President of the College Ministry.
+She resides in Alexandria, Virginia and is an active member of Alfred Street Baptist Church.
 Eboni is a proud parent of one son.

 Jeanette Saunders